m-r-davari/flutter_3d_controller/README.md

 //If you pass specific animation name it will play that specific animation.
 //If you pass null and your model has at least 1 animation it will play first animation. controller.playAnimation(animationName: chosenAnimation);

+//If you pass loopCount > 0, the animation will repeat for the specified number of times.
+//To play the animation only once, set loopCount to 1. controller.playAnimation(loopCount: 1);

+//The loopCount variable can also be used with a specific animation. controller.playAnimation(loopCount: 2, animationName: chosenAnimation);

 //It will pause the animation at current frame. controller.pauseAnimation();